grow/grow-ext-responsive-styles/README.md

 </div>
 ```

-1. In templates, update the partial loop:
+In the partial loop, add the render for the responsive styles:

 ```jinja2
   {% import "/extensions/responsive_styles/responsive_styles.html" as responsive_styles with context %}